netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 Each generated UKI must include:
 - `related_to`: UKIs that motivated/impacted the flow using valid types (implements, depends_on, extends, replaces, complies_with, conflicts_with, derives_from, relates_to)
 - Clear summary of relationship intention in `description` field within each relationship
-- CSH compliance: Referenced UKIs should be accessible within user's authority context as defined by organizational CSH
+- MOC compliance: Referenced UKIs should be accessible within user's authority context as defined by organizational MOC

 ---